braraki/braraki.github.io/_posts/2018-06-17-q-learning.md

 Markov Decision Process

 To understand anything in RL, you need to know what a Markov Decision Process (MDP) is.
-MDPs are usually defined as a 5-tuple
+As you can see on Wikipedia or a billion academic papers, MDPs are usually defined as a 5-tuple $$ (S, A, R, T, \gamma) $$.

-$$ (S, A, R, T, \gamma) $$
+- $$S$$ is the set of states describing your environment.
+In a gridworld, for example, it would be the set of possible $$(x, y)$$ coordinates.
+In Atari, it would be the $$210 \times 160 \times 3$$ image space of the game.